 The University Chaplaincy is a dynamic hub supporting religious, spiritual, ethical, and cultural life for all members of the Tufts community.
-We provide pastoral care, support religious and philosophical communities, educate about spiritual and ethical issues in society and the world, and promote multifaith engagement.
+The Chaplaincy provides pastoral care, supports religious and philosophical communities, educates about spiritual and ethical issues in society and the world, and promotes multifaith engagement.

-The University Chaplain leads the University Chaplaincy team, which currently includes Catholic, Humanist, Jewish, Muslim, and Protestant colleagues who serve the whole Tufts family as well as their particular communities.
+The Chaplaincy includes the University Chaplain who is responsible for leading university spiritual life overall, with a team of Jewish, Catholic, Muslim, and Protestant Chaplains who serve the whole Tufts family as well as their particular communities.
 Spiritual life at Tufts also includes many campus communities across the religious and philosophical spectrum.

-We invite you to visit our website, Facebook page, and Twitter profile for information about specific programs, services, communities, and ways to get involved.
+We invite you to visit our website and Facebook page for information about specific programs, services, communities, and ways to get involved.
 All are always welcome.